HussainTaj-W/solfegepractice.com/content/lessons/02_exercises.md

 | **Sol**   | G    |
 | **La**    | A    |

+> You can use a pitch detector app to check if you're hitting the notes right. ["Our app"]({{< relref "04_using-the-app" >}}) also provides this feature.

+### Step 3: Practice Patterns

+Start by singing the scale in these different patterns to build flexibility:

+1. **Ascending and Descending**: Sing up the scale (Do, Re, Mi, Sol, La) and then back down (La, Sol, Mi, Re, Do).

+2. **Skipping Notes**: Practice jumping between non-adjacent notes, such as Do-Mi-Sol-La-Sol-Mi-Do.

+3. **Interval Training**: Sing pairs of notes to train your ear for specific intervals:
+   - Do-Re (major 2nd)
+   - Do-Mi (major 3rd)
+   - Do-Sol (perfect 5th)
+   - Re-La (perfect 5th)

-After picking a suitable key, sing each note in the scale with the above syllables in an upward or ascending pattern, then down the scale when you reach the last note.
-Over time, with much practice, you will develop a good ear for the pentatonic scale, which help you learn some of the solfege sounds.
+Try to sing each pattern slowly at first, then gradually increase your speed as you become more comfortable.
+Over time, with consistent practice, you will develop a good ear for the pentatonic scale, which will help you internalize these important solfege sounds.

 <!-- TODO: add video example. -->